agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 func main() { singlechecker.Main(sqlargs.Analyzer) }
 ```

-Upon successfully compiling this, you can execute the binary as a standalone tool on your codebase - `sqlargs ./...`.
+Upon successfully compiling this, you can execute the binary as a standalone tool on your codebase: `sqlargs ./...`.

 This is the standard layout of all analyzers.
 Let us have a look into the internals of the `run` function, which is where the main code analysis is performed.